learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 ## Introduction

 In this lab, you'll explore applying several types of kernels on some more visual data.
-At the end of the lab, you'll then apply your knowledge of SVMs to a real world dataset!
+At the end of the lab, you'll then apply your knowledge of SVMs to a real-world dataset!

 ## Objectives